The suggested admission to this museum is $5.00. Smart Destinations will be making a donation on behalf of all Go San Diego Card customers.

+Revel in images that are fascinating, moving, and often surprising.
+The Museum of Photographic Arts addresses important cultural, historical and social issues through its excellent exhibits and public programs.
 Visitors can see works from the entire history of the medium, such as daguerreotypes and album prints from the 19th century, works of Pictorialism to Modernism, and photojournalism by renowned photographers working today.
-Here is a look at some of the features of the museum’s permanent collection:
+Here is a look at some of the upcoming exhibitions at the museum:

-Anyone with a penchant for photography will want to stop by MoPA to explore the medium and to put the history of photography in chronology.
+Anyone with a penchant for photography will want to stop by MOPA to explore the medium and to put the history of photography in chronology.
 A visit to the Museum of Photographic Arts will undoubtedly show you that photography not only lends a visual quality to history, but also to more abstract concepts that baffle the human mind.